 Lastly, the ‘Summary of the Installation’ offers a general evaluation of the electrical installation’s overall condition.
 It indicates whether your system meets current electrical safety norms and pinpoints areas lacking compliance.

-In this section, the electrician documents the condition of various electrical components, adhering closely to established inspection criteria.
+Your electrician records any defects, deterioration, non-compliances or potential risks, following strict inspection criteria to guarantee accuracy and compliance.
 For more in-depth information on inspection outcomes, check out our article on Operational Limitations EICR.
 Each element undergoes rigorous testing procedures to evaluate and verify your electrical installations’ overall safety and functionality.
 Report accuracy is paramount here, not only for compliance but also for your understanding and peace of mind.

 Imagine the following scenarios depicted in the report: